rnagabhyrava/plex-playlist-sync/README.md

 # Plex Playlist Sync

-# What this is NOT
-* Does NOT download any songs from anywhere
+Takes your spotify, deezer playlist(s) and creates playlist(s) in plex with media already available on your plex.
+This DOES NOT download any songs from anywhere.
-*

-Sync your spotify, deezer playlists to plex.

 ## Features
 * From Spotify: Syncs all your spotify playlists to plex